Last Updated on September 9, 2022 by Maryam Siddiqui

 In most regions of Portugal, the winter months mean lots of rain and low temperatures.
 It snows only in some mountainous regions, mainly in the north of the country, in the Serra da Estrela region.

-And yes, even though Portugal is a small country, there are strong variations depending on location.
+And yes, although Portugal is a small country, there are substantial variations depending on location.
 Check the temperature variations in the winter months in different Portuguese regions in the tables below, according to Climate Data.

 What is the weather like in winter in Lisbon